When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 This is simply due to the fact that ecommerce sites are typically dynamic in nature, and require more resources for PHP and database queries.

-For example, let’s say your WordPress site is equipped with two PHP workers and no page caching setup.
+For example, let’s say your WordPress site is equipped with two PHP threads and no page caching setup.
 If four requests come to your site at the exact same time, two of those requests will get processed immediately, while the other two will have to wait in the queue until the first two have finished processing.

 If your site is highly optimized or does not have a lot of PHP code (e.g. a complex theme or a lot of WordPress plugins), then processing each request should happen almost instantly.
-Even with 2 PHP workers and 4 requests, all four requests would be handled very quickly.
+Even with 2 PHP threads and 4 requests, all four requests would be handled very quickly.

-How Does WordPress Use PHP Workers?
+How does WordPress use PHP threads?

 A typical request in an uncached environment goes something like this: